Brisbane officially chosen as host of 2032 Olympics | CBC Sports

 The Games will go back to Australia 32 years after the popular 2000 Sydney Olympics.
 Melbourne hosted in 1956.

-The 2032 deal for the Australian east coast city looked done even months before the formal decision by IOC members at their meeting ahead of the Tokyo Games, which open Friday.
+The 2032 deal looked done months before the formal decision at the IOC meeting, which was held ahead of Friday's opening ceremony of the Tokyo Games.

 The IOC gave Brisbane exclusive negotiating rights in February.
 That decision left Olympic officials in Qatar, Hungary and Germany looking blindsided with their own stalled bidding plans.

-Brisbane was the first winner in a new bidding format.
-It lets the IOC approach potential candidates and pick them uncontested before the previously mandated seven-year advance mandated other in Olympic contests.
+The city of Brisbane sent Mayor Adrian Schrinner, the state of Queensland sent Premier Annastacia Palaszczuk and Australia's federal government sent sports minister Richard Colbeck to woo Olympic voters.

+They were joined by long-time Australian Olympic official John Coates, now an IOC vice-president who shaped the fast-track selection process two years ago that now rewarded his Brisbane bid.

-The streamlined process was designed to cut campaign costs, give the IOC more control and remove the risk of vote-buying.
+The first-time format was designed to cut campaign costs, give the IOC more control in dealing discreetly with preferred candidates and removed the risk of vote-buying.

-Olympic events will be staged across the state of Queensland, including in Gold Coast, which hosted the 2018 Commonwealth Games.
+The project was described by the IOC as "a passion-driven, athlete-centric offer from a sports-loving nation."
+Events will be staged across Queensland, including in Gold Coast, which hosted the 2018 Commonwealth Games.

 Comments